gomorpheus/morpheus-apidoc/source/includes/_boot_scripts.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name |  | If specified will return an exact match on name phrase |  | If specified will return a partial match on name
+name |  | If specified will return an exact match on fileName phrase |  | If specified will return a partial match on fileName

 ## Get a Specific Boot Script